kelbert2/JavaNuggets/Java.md

 ### StringBuffer
-Modifiable String - growable and writable
+Modifiable String - growable and writable.
+Synchronized and thread-safe, unlike StringBuilder.

 Functions
 * `.insert(int index, String str or char ch)`: Pushes self in to start at the specified index